TaoJiaHengOne/0ad/binaries/system/readme.txt

 -autostart-team=PLAYER:TEAM     sets the team for PLAYER (e.g. 2:2).
--autostart-ceasefire=NUM        sets a ceasefire duration NUM (default 0 minutes) -autostart-nonvisual            disable any graphics and sounds -autostart-victory=SCRIPTNAME   sets the victory conditions with SCRIPTNAME located in simulation/data/settings/victory_conditions/ (default conquest).
+-autostart-ceasefire=NUM        sets a ceasefire duration NUM (default 0 minutes) -autostart-nonvisual            disable any graphics and sounds -autostart-visibility=TYPE      sets the map visibility (explored, hidden, revealed, allied, allied-explored) -autostart-speed=SPEED          sets the sim rate speed (default 1, max 2 in normal mode, 20 in observer mode) -autostart-victory=SCRIPTNAME   sets the victory conditions with SCRIPTNAME located in simulation/data/settings/victory_conditions/ (default conquest).
 When the only given SCRIPTNAME is "endless", no victory conditions will apply.
--autostart-wonderduration=NUM   sets the victory duration NUM for wonder victory condition (default 10 minutes) -autostart-relicduration=NUM    sets the victory duration NUM for relic victory condition (default 10 minutes) -autostart-reliccount=NUM       sets the number of relics for relic victory condition (default 2 relics) -autostart-disable-replay       disable saving of replays
+-autostart-wonderduration=NUM   sets the victory duration NUM for wonder victory condition (default 10 minutes) -autostart-relicduration=NUM    sets the victory duration NUM for relic victory condition (default 10 minutes) -autostart-reliccount=NUM       sets the number of relics for relic victory condition (default 2 relics) -autostart-revealed=BOOL        sets whether the map should be revealed -autostart-disable-replay       disable saving of replays
 Multiplayer:
 -autostart-playername=NAME      sets local player NAME (default 'anonymous')